 top of page

-This project examines carnivore-pastoralist conflict dynamics in the Tarangire-Manyara Ecosystem, Tanzania, focusing on leopard and spotted hyena impacts on local livelihood security.
-Focal species were selected based on previous research in study area that identified leopards and hyenas as particularly problematic to human well-being.
+This project investigates carnivore–pastoralist conflict dynamics in the Tarangire–Manyara Ecosystem, Tanzania, with emphasis on leopard and spotted hyena impacts on livelihood security.
+Focal species were identified by previous research identifying hyenas and leopards as particularly problematic to human well-being in the study area.
+Using mixed methods, we assess livestock depredation within Maasai pastoralist communities and examine drivers of tolerance by exploring perceptions of living with carnivores.

 UofL_Horizontal_CMYK.png